mdmdirector/mdmdirector/getting_involved_docs/start_here.md

 The main project owner, Graham Gilbert, makes all decisions regarding which fixes, issues, and pull requests are merged.

 ### [Contributing to mdmdirector](contribute.md)

+### Getting in touch with mdmdirector developer community

+Join the Mac Admins Slack community [here](https://www.macadmins.org/).
+After you join, the discussions for mdmdirector are held on the #micromdm channel.

+Additional Mac Admins open source projects are on [Mac Admin Github](https://github.com/macadmins).